ironcore-dev/metal-operator/docs/development/dev_setup.md

 #### 2. Create a BMCSecret with credentials

-Apply a `BMCSecret` with base64-encoded credentials for the BMC:
+Create a `BMCSecret` file with credentials for the BMC:

 ```yaml
 apiVersion: metal.ironcore.dev/v1alpha1